September 12th, 2020

 The mancia is what Americans would consider a tip.
 Tipping in Italy is never based on a percentage of the bill, and tipping isn’t really a custom in Italy.
 However, if you feel you must leave something for your server, you can leave a mancia—but do it Italian style.
 The most common mancia is to simply round up your bill to the nearest 5 or 10, or leave a couple €1 or €2 coins as a token of appreciation.

 Italians speak Italian, which shouldn’t be a surprise.
-In the major tourist areas, you’ll hear a good bit of English, but if you want to enjoy authentic experiences on your trip, it’s a good idea to learn a little tourist Italian.
+In the major tourist areas, you’ll hear a good bit of English, but if you want to enjoy authentic experiences on your trip, it’s a good idea to learn some common phrases to use in italian.

 And unlike the French, who can be a bit sniffy if you mispronounce their language, Italians appreciate your attempts.
 You’ll be surprised how much goodwill a few Italian words will get you on a tour of Italy.